L.A. Guns: Tracii Guns' L.A. Guns (2006–2012)

 By July, the group had completed the new album with Casey with plans to release the album by the end of the year.
 They also recorded a pilot for VH1 which, at that point, was being shopped to different networks.
-Also announced that the "name of the band will not be L.A.
+Also announced was that the "name of the band will not be L.A.
 Guns for this TV show and album, but we will do some nostalgia shows and festivals as L.A.
 Guns."
-The group toured through 2008 and 2009, however, Casey returned to Lovehammers to record and release their new album Heavy Crown in 2009.
+The group toured through 2008 and 2009; however, Casey returned to Lovehammers to record and release their new album Heavy Crown in 2009.
 While the group waited for a release date for their new album, as well as deciding on a new name for the group, former L.A.
 Guns singer Jizzy Pearl returned to group while guitarist Alec Bauer departed the band.
-In an interview, in late 2009, Tracii stated that L.A.
-Guns parted ways with Alexus Records and that he was unsure wither the material recorded with Marty Casey or the VH1 pilot will ever be released.

 In February 2010, L.A.
 Guns announced they had signed a deal with Steve Vai's label, Favored Nations, to release a "Deluxe Reissue" of Shrinking Violet, the only L.A.
 Guns studio album to feature singer Jizzy Pearl, that was released the same year.
 The album was repackaged with new artwork and five live bonus tracks by the group's current lineup.
 The band announced a one-off unplugged event, taking place at the Hotel Café in Los Angeles, California, in February 2011 featuring the band, with the exception of Jeremy Guns, former L.A.
 Guns members Muddy, Mick Cripps, as well as Danny Nordahl and Doni Gray.
 By March, both Jeremy and Stewart departed the band.
 Although Nordahl temporarily replaced Jeremy, while Stewart remained before both rejoined Faster Pussycat.
 It was later confirmed that Jeremy returned to the lineup, with Doni Gray joining as their new drummer.
 By September, it was announced that Pearl had departed the band, on good terms, with former Rock Star: Supernova finalist Dilana joining in his place.
 Session musician Eric Grossman was also announced as the replacement for Jeremy.